keithrbennett/rexe/README.md

 hello
 ```

-We can also use `%q` or `%Q`, and sometimes this eliminates the needs for the outer quotes:
+We can also use `%q` or `%Q`, and sometimes this eliminates the needs for the outer quotes altogether:

 ```
 ➜  ~   rexe puts %q{hello}